Towards a provably resilient scheme for graph-based watermarking: Canonical reducible permutation graphs

+We proceed to the last definitions before we can give an appropriate, algorithmic-flavored characterization of canonical reducible permutation graphs.
 Let $T$ be the representative tree of some canonical reducible permutation graph $G$, and $P$ a canonical self-inverting permutation corresponding to the root-free preorder traversal of $T$.
 We refer to the fixed element $f$ of $P$ also as the fixed element (or vertex) of both $G$ and $T$.
 Similarly, the $2$-cyclic elements of $P$ correspond to \emph{cyclic} elements (or vertices) of both $G$ and $T$.
-The concepts we describe next will be employed in the characterization of canonical reducible permutation graphs.
+A vertex $v \in V(T) \setminus \{2n+2\}$ is considered \emph{large} when $n < v \leq 2n+1$; otherwise, $v \leq n$ and $v$ is dubbed as \emph{small}.
+Denote by $X,Y$, respectively, the subsets of large and small vertices in $T$, so $|X| = n+1$ and $|Y| = n$.
+By Lemma~\ref{lemma:f}, $f \in X$.
+We then define $X_c = X \setminus \{f\} = \{x_1, \ldots, x_n\}$ as the set of large cyclic vertices in $T$.